SKGleba/VitaTools/README.md

 - PSVSD/USB need to be mounted before using this tool.
 - Tested on firmwares: retail 3.60 and 3.65.

+### extuart0
+- Acquires uart0 to kermit.
+- This lets developers use multicn/microusb's uart output.
+- The plugin also sets an extra_uart flag in nvs (0x481).
+- Put the plugin path in taihen config under *KERNEL.
+- Tested on firmwares: retail 3.60, 3.65 and 3.74.

 ### sa0tour0
 - Redirects sa0 to ur0
 - Useful for fonts, dictionary and handwriting data customization